Aledosim/projeto-sds3/README.md

 ## Lessons

 Since there was too much software that I don't know if I'll keep daily usage, I decided to carry this course into a VM with antiX installed.
-I had a problem on Java types (which is not my main language).
+I had a problem on Java types (which is not my main language) when a query to databank returned a Double and my variable was defined as a Long.
 Had a problem with pgAdmin too, which I could not use because I canceled the configuration script execution and could not fix it.
+I thought it had crashed.
 So I used psql commands (I like the terminal anyway).

 For me was a great way to introduce myself into Spring framework.
 I had been using ReactJS for some months, although I've never used Axios and never made great beautiful graphics.

 I think the deployment process and the back end architecture was my greatest learned lesson.
-The separation between respository, service and controller layers is more clear now for me.
+The separation between respository, service and controller layers is more clear for me now.
 This was the first time I used enviroment variables on production server.
-Is not much a hardship, but I new on deployment business.
+Is not much a hardship, but I am new on deployment business.